jeremytammik/tbc/a/1925_2022_1_bld_inst_dev.md

 ####<a name="8"></a> Image Cleanup and a Robot Arm

-Two nice little snippets that caught my attention, a useful image editor tool and impressive novel hardware technology:
+Finally, two nice little snippets that caught my attention, a useful image editor tool and impressive novel hardware technology:

 - [Quick and free alternative for cleaning up artifacts in images](https://cleanup.pictures)
 - [Robotic arm with full range of motion and static strength](https://youtu.be/H19p43NFqp4)